Search

 Software for Computer Vision in Retail

 At viso.ai, we power Viso Suite, an end-to-end computer vision platform for businesses to build and operate their Edge AI solutions.
-We offer no-code / low-code tools to quickly build computer vision applications in retail and other sectors with intuitive visual programming.
-We partner with Intel and NVIDIA and offer a scalable way to adopt the state-of-the-art hardware and update or maintain applications (cross-platform portability).
+We offer automated features to quickly build computer vision applications in retail and other sectors with intuitive visual programming.
+We partner with Intel and NVIDIA and offer a scalable way to adopt state-of-the-art hardware and update or maintain applications (cross-platform portability).

-In a cloud workspace, applications can be created with pre-built modules to efficiently use the most powerful deep learning algorithms, such as YOLOR, YOLOv3, or the most powerful one, YOLOv7.
+In a cloud workspace, applications can be created with pre-built modules to efficiently use the most powerful deep learning algorithms.
 The suite offers integrated tools to deploy your applications to computing devices connected to one or multiple cameras.
 On-device processing of visuals makes it possible to guarantee privacy to customers.

 The integrated device management makes it possible to manage a large number of remote locations.
 You can monitor the metrics (for example, people counted or time spent in areas) in custom dashboards.
 It is intuitive and simple to learn, and we are happy to help you get started.